vladdeSV/my-windows/README.md

 Stupid but powerful game making engine.
 I've made a couple small games with this.
 Also I started working on an [extension to the standard library](https://github.com/vladdeSV/gm_extensions).

 ### [Microsoft Terminal](https://github.com/microsoft/terminal) ![Open-Source][Open-Source]
 Basically combines all shells into one window (CMD, PowerShell, whatever).
-It's buggy and I've run into issues with it.
+It's buggy, and I've run into issues with it.
 Still cool though, and I use it daily!

 ### <img src="https://simpleicons.org/icons/visualstudiocode.svg" height="15">&nbsp;[Visual Studio Code](https://code.visualstudio.com/) ![Open-Source][Open-Source]
 All-purpose editor.
 Very neat.
 Highly suggest you get.